bgerstle/Scout/README.md

 range.map { _ in mockExample.bar } // 0, 1, 2, 3, 4
 ```

+See the Playground for more examples.

 ## How It Works
-This uses the new `dynamicMember and `dynamicCallable` language features added in Swift 4.2 and 5 respectively.
-These dynamic methods allow the mocking DSL to be much more dynamic while also reducing the amount of boilerplate mocking code you need to write.
+This uses the new `dynamicMember` and `dynamicCallable` language features added in Swift 4.2 and 5.
+These dynamic methods drastically reduce the amount of boilerplate mocking code you need to write while also eliminating stringly-typed dynamic mocks.